 The last one week, since I completed my first ever The Malnad Ultra 110k run, slowly itching more generously all around both my ankles, is an every minute occurrence for me.
-Whenever I sooth and scratch the leech bite spots, at least 8 of them, I have been reminded of everything memorable that occurred from the time I left Bangalore on Friday morning (6th Oct) till the time I returned back home on Sunday night (8th Oct)
+Whenever I soothe and scratch the leech bite spots, at least 8 of them, I have been reminded of everything memorable that occurred from the time I left Bangalore on Friday morning (6th Oct) till the time I returned back home on Sunday night (8th Oct)

 Going in a complete circle, many aspects of this journey made it an extremely very special one,

 - Vivid memories of traveling on a train after a long time.
-Traveling in a beautiful train (yes, the Jan Shatabdi is certainly the best experience), the trip to Birur was a visual treat with so much greenery all by the sides of the train tracks.
-Suchi’s company was awesome and it was great to share the event with Vijay, Sweta, Elango, Shan, Watson, Jaisingh, Narayanan & Vishwanath.
+Traveling in a beautiful train (yes, the Jan Shatabdi is undoubtedly the best experience), the trip to Birur was a visual treat with so much greenery all by the sides of the train tracks.
+Suchi’s company was excellent, and it was great to share the event with Vijay, Sweta, Elango, Shan, Watson, Jaisingh, Narayanan & Vishwanath.